REWIND: When Lady Rugby Cranes became the first Ugandan national team to qualify for the World Cup

 However, with only four months until the Rugby World Cup kicked off, the ladies did not have much time to relax and celebrate their success.
 They had to get back to work almost immediately as the clock had already started ticking.

-To prepare for the World Cup, a 19-man training squad flew to Port Elizabeth, South Africa in December 2018 to play in the Nelson Mandela Bay Sevens.
+To prepare for the World Cup, a training squad of twelve players flew to Port Elizabeth, South Africa in December 2018 to play in the Nelson Mandela Bay Sevens.

 There, the Lady Rugby Cranes were, again, losing finalists against South Africa, playing a total of 5 games, including a friendly against the Springbok Women, in which they won 3 and lost 2 games.